espocrm/documentation/docs/development/api-action.md

         );

         // You can either write data to the response or use return
-        // Returned value will be encoded and written to the reponse.
+        // Returned value will be encoded and written to the response.
     }

     public function postActionHelloWrold(Request $request, Response $response): void